aradi/SCPC-Method/VASP/warning-issues-bugs/README.md

   The parallelism of the bands is working fine; hence, the user can continue using the NPAR keyword with SCPC at VASP.
-The authors thank Soungmin Bae and Hannes Raebiger for their contribution on reporting the bug/issue with KPAR keyword with SCPC implemente in VASP.
+The authors thank Soungmin Bae and Hannes Raebiger for their contribution on reporting the bug/issue with KPAR keyword with SCPC.